ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

-A client needs to verify whether the behavior it implements on the basis of the received RateLimit fields is considered acceptable, for example in terms of throughput and latency adapt it accordingly (see {{sec-resource-exhaustion}} and {{sec-dos}}).
+A client needs to verify whether the behavior it implements on the basis of the received RateLimit fields is considered acceptable, for example in terms of throughput and latency, and adapt it accordingly (see {{sec-resource-exhaustion}} and {{sec-dos}}).

 A client receiving RateLimit fields MUST NOT assume that future responses will contain the same RateLimit fields, or any RateLimit fields at all.